nepython/covirx/README.md

 SECRET_KEY=any random long string which can be used by django for security
 ```

-### Celery setup
+### **Celery setup**
 * CoviRx makes use of the `celery` library to schedule and execute periodic tasks.
-* Every month, a backup is created and stored in google drive.
+* TASK1: Every month, a backup is created and stored in google drive.
 An email with a one-click button to restore to previous version of database is also sent.
-* Articles on new assay data are also mined for drugs present in CoviRx.
+* TASK2: Articles on new assay data are mined for drugs present in CoviRx.
 1) Installing broker (redis)
 ```
 sudo apt update